-It feels good to say that two garden tasks were accomplished during this second weekend of March:
+So you can relate when I say that it feels good to say that two garden tasks were accomplished during the second weekend of March:

 Spring Garden Clean Up

-This flower bed is about 6 x 20 feet, planted with a few evergreen shrubs, roses, and perennials, and took about 1 1/2-hours to go from the before state to the after.
+This shrub and perennial bed is about 6 x 20 feet, planted with a few evergreen shrubs, roses, and perennials.

 Here’s how to tackle a spring garden clean up like this:

 - Start with the tallest, most overgrown plants first.
 In this case, the roses and clematis.
 I cut all of them down to about 2-3 feet.
 The roses are shrub varieties and we have such a problem with black spot here that I find it’s best just to cut the roses back hard.
-They flower later, but tend to be much healthier (at least in the beginning of the season…sigh).
+They flower later, but tend to be much healthier (at least in the beginning of the season).
 These clematis grow many feet every year, so I cut them back to keep them sized for the trellises.
-They are obviously the kind you prune in spring, but honestly I’ve never been able to keep the different types of clematis straight.

-- Take the time to prune or cut back any existing perennials (see specific examples below).
+- Prune and/or cut back any existing perennials (see specific examples below).

 - Edge the bed, if needed.
 If it’s a grass border, it will always be needed.
 At least if you live in the Pacific NW.